OpenShiftDemos/demo-guide/docs/getting-started-for-devs.md

 The Getting Started with OpenShift for Developers workshop is an introduction to developing applications on OpenShift and is ideal to introduce the basics.
-The workshop is supported for OpenShift 3.10, 3.11, and 4.2 and the following programming languages: Java, Node.js, Python, and PHP.
+The workshop is supported for OpenShift 4.8 and above and the following programming languages: Java, Node.js, Python, and .NET.

 The workshop consists of the following topics: